eng-dibo/dibo/CONTRIBUTING.md

 - add a clear describtion to the problem you're fixing.

-- add test cases to any new feaature you add, run the full test suite to ensure that all tests pass.
+- any new feaature you add must be unit tested and well documented, run the full test suite to ensure that all tests pass.

 - submit your PR in a new [git branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)